MichaelABryant/heart-disease-prediction/README.md

 * Recall/Sensitivity: 0.90
 * Accuracy: 0.88

 The SVC model scored better in recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82) which is below the doctor diagnosis threshold.
-The test set confusion matricies for LogisticRegression and SVC models are displayed below.
+The test set confusion matricies for LogisticRegression and SVC models are displayed below in Figures 5 and 6.

 <div align="center">